justinnoor/pfhowto/README.md

 ## Step 4 - Test our preliminary ruleset

 Although we are far from finished, we have a working ruleset that provides adequate protection to a fresh droplet.
 That said, let's test our ruleset before we get too far.
+Rulesets are loaded with the [pfctl](https://man.openbsd.org/pfctl) utility, which is the default command-line tool that ships with [PF](https://man.openbsd.org/pf).

 Enable [PF](https://man.openbsd.org/pf) in `/etc/rc.conf`:
 ```command